-- To avoid spending two billion dollars on building and operating new prisons, the 80th Legislature strengthened probation, including adding 1,400 beds at probation and parole intermediate sanctions facilities.
-These "ISFs" are typically located in major urban areas, such as one across from Minute Maid Park in Houston, have average stays of 60 days, and primarily house probationers and parolees who would otherwise be revoked for technical violations or misdemeanors. - Probation costs \$2.99 per day, about 54% of which is paid for by offenders in probation fees.
-Prison costs \$50.04 per day, all of which is paid for by taxpayers.
+- To help avoid spending \$2 billion on building and operating new prisons, the 80th Legislature strengthened probation, including adding 1,400 beds at probation and parole intermediate sanctions facilities (ISFs).
+These facilities are typically located in major urban areas, such as the one across from Minute Maid Park in Houston, and have average stays of 60 days and primarily house probationers and parolees who would otherwise be revoked for technical violations or misdemeanors. - Probation costs \$2.92 per day, about 53% of which is paid for by offenders in probation fees.
+Prison costs \$50.79 per day, all of which is paid for by taxpayers.